viktorsykora/Demo.API/README.md

 ### Swagger
 http://localhost:9091/openapi/openapi.json

-## Architecture decisions
-I used clean architecture pattern and I decided to go with CQRS pattern, other option would be service + repository.
-Imo data extractions like is a good fit for query handlers.

-## TODO
+### Improvements
-I planned to go with postgres as a db but had not enought time.
-I would use postgres docker image + docker compose (+ volumes).
-And for validation I would use FluentValidation and create validator that Lob array should not be empty.
+- For persistence I would use postgres image + docker compose (with volumes).
+- Validations could be improved using FluentValidation.